tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 Clients then encrypt the second ClientHelloInner using this new HPKE context.
 In doing so, the encrypted value is also authenticated by echo_hrr_key.
+The rationale
+for this is described in {{flow-hrr-hijack}}.

 Client-facing servers perform the corresponding process when decrypting second
 ClientHelloInner messages.
 In particular, upon receipt of a second ClientHello